regen-network/regen-web/.github/ISSUE_TEMPLATE/dev_feature_request.md

 ---
-name: Feature request
+name: Design feature request
 about: Suggest an idea for this project
 title: ''
-labels: dev
+labels: design
 assignees: ''

 ---